 The scope and methods of philosophical thinking.
 Philosophy and its ties to related disciplines are stressed along with an introduction to basic philosophical problems and representative solutions.
-Offered fall or spring.
+Prerequisite: none.
+Offered occasionally.

 An introduction to major ethical theories and theories of value.
 Exercises in the application of these theories to contemporary problems.
-Offered fall or spring.
+Prerequisite: none.
+Offered occasionally.